Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Space-Filling Curves

 In any case, the cloud only needs to be reordered once, and a separate program may perform this task by reading the unordered point cloud and writing it back in the specified order.
 Figure~\ref{fig:sfc-reorder-lille-0} shows how the reordering affects the storage of the point cloud.

-Depending on the topology of the captured 3D data, these jumps between consecutive points in the original order can be larger or smaller.
-This is reflected in a greater or lesser increase in data locality when reordering the cloud.
+Depending on the topology of the captured 3D data, these jumps between consecutive points in the original order can be quantified.
+This is reflected in data locality when reordering the cloud.